xcherryio/apis/goapi/xcapi/docs/AppDatabaseErrorHandling.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetLatestReadRequest
+### GetLatestAppDBReqForRevise

-`func (o *AppDatabaseErrorHandling) GetLatestReadRequest() AppDatabaseReadRequest`
+`func (o *AppDatabaseErrorHandling) GetLatestAppDBReqForRevise() AppDatabaseReadRequest`

-GetLatestReadRequest returns the LatestReadRequest field if non-nil, zero value otherwise.
+GetLatestAppDBReqForRevise returns the LatestAppDBReqForRevise field if non-nil, zero value otherwise.

-### GetLatestReadRequestOk
+### GetLatestAppDBReqForReviseOk

-`func (o *AppDatabaseErrorHandling) GetLatestReadRequestOk() (*AppDatabaseReadRequest, bool)`
+`func (o *AppDatabaseErrorHandling) GetLatestAppDBReqForReviseOk() (*AppDatabaseReadRequest, bool)`

-GetLatestReadRequestOk returns a tuple with the LatestReadRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetLatestAppDBReqForReviseOk returns a tuple with the LatestAppDBReqForRevise field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLatestReadRequest
+### SetLatestAppDBReqForRevise

-`func (o *AppDatabaseErrorHandling) SetLatestReadRequest(v AppDatabaseReadRequest)`
+`func (o *AppDatabaseErrorHandling) SetLatestAppDBReqForRevise(v AppDatabaseReadRequest)`

-SetLatestReadRequest sets LatestReadRequest field to given value.
+SetLatestAppDBReqForRevise sets LatestAppDBReqForRevise field to given value.

-### HasLatestReadRequest
+### HasLatestAppDBReqForRevise

-`func (o *AppDatabaseErrorHandling) HasLatestReadRequest() bool`
+`func (o *AppDatabaseErrorHandling) HasLatestAppDBReqForRevise() bool`

-HasLatestReadRequest returns a boolean if a field has been set.
+HasLatestAppDBReqForRevise returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)